richardschoen/vscode-samples/README.md

-# vscode-sample
+# VS Code Useful Code Samples and Links
-MobiGoGo VS Code Samples
+This repo is for sample links, snippets, etc that can be used with VS Code.